Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 - 058 PAIR_COMMON_SET_MIN_SNR - default = 9
 - 072 PAIR_COMMON_SET_ELEV_MASK - default = 5

-I'm not proposing that COROS experiment with minimum SNR or elevation mask at this time, just mentioning them for completeness.
+We are not proposing that COROS experiment with minimum SNR or elevation mask at this time, just mentioning them for completeness.